Complete Guide to Vedic Astrology for Beginners

 Everything you need to know to start reading birth charts, understanding planetary positions, and making sense of Vedic predictions.
-A comprehensive, beginner-friendly introduction.
+Includes a 7-day learning roadmap, real examples, and the mistakes that trip up most beginners.

 Vedic astrology (also called Jyotish) is an ancient Indian system of astrology that uses the positions of planets at the time of your birth to understand your personality, predict life events, and provide guidance.
 Unlike Western astrology, which focuses primarily on your Sun sign, Vedic astrology analyzes your entire birth chart — a detailed map of where all planets were positioned when you were born.